Panniculectomy: Post-Bariatric Body Contouring

 You will not be billed separately for anesthesia or facility fees if it is performed at the same time as an abdominoplasty or other surgery.
 The plastic surgery costs of a panniculectomy can range from $8,500 to $10,000 depending on how much skin is removed and whether it is paired with another operation.

 Insurance may cover the cost of the surgery if it is deemed medically necessary.
 For example, if the pannus is causing recurrent skin infections or back pain, your insurer may pay provided you receive preauthorization.
 An insurer will likely cover the cost of medical procedures such as hernia repair or hysterectomy, which may be coupled with a panniculectomy.
 Insurance coverage of elective procedures is not reserved for bariatric surgery procedures like panniculectomy.
-In fact, dental insurance will not cover purely cosmetic procedures like Lumineers and teeth whitening.

 If you cannot afford to pay for a panniculectomy, discuss payment plans and patient financing options with your surgeon.